allisonk2277/passwords/docs/index.md

   * Example: your results are 01010011111001100010110110100010110011100010000100010011011010101100111100011111.
 2. Convert this bit sequence into a single integer in the range [0, 2^80).
 Call that integer X.
   * Example: X = 396202457632453138501407.
-3. Decide on what you want your password to consist of.
+3. Decide on what elements you want your password to consist of.
 For example, you might want your password to be lowercase letters and digits (I will notate this as [a-z0-9]).
 There are 26 + 10 = 36 possible characters.
 We now convert X into base-36, which is written as a list of integers [a1, a2, a3, ..., aN].
 These are the coefficients of each power of 36, and each will be in the range [0, 35].
   * Example: 1 28 18 23 20 19 1 9 8 12 15 28 13 29 21 27.
 4. For each number in your list, assign it to a character using a=0, b=1, c=2, ..., z=25, 0=26, 1=27, ..., 9=35.
   * Example: b2sxutbjimp2n3v1